 Can you imagine the entire population of the United States, Canada, Mexico, Brazil, the United Kingdom and France going hungry?
 You don’t need to imagine.

-Welcome to the brave new world of food, where scientists are battling a global time-bombs to find new ways to feed the future.
+Welcome to the brave new world of food, where scientists are battling a global time-bomb to find new ways to feed the future.

 The world population is growing rapidly, and that signals big challenges when it comes to how best to feed and fuel everyone our planet has to support.
 Already agriculture uses 90 percent of the world’s freshwater supply, but this will need to be stretched even further as Earth’s population increases.